POSIX Thread

 Error numbers:

-• EINVAL: The mutex object is not valid.
+• EINVAL: The mutex pointer is NULL.

 • EINVAL: The mutex protocol attribute is set to PTHREAD_PRIO_NONE.